Coastal climate resilience, vibrant and welcoming waterfront, Harborwalk, and islands are top priorities for decade ahead

 Boston Harbor Now President and CEO Kathy Abbott said, “It’s inspiring for our board, staff, and community of supporters to celebrate this milestone birthday and reflect on all we’ve helped to achieve.
 What’s even more inspiring is the work ahead of us to build on our success and bring millions more people, from all backgrounds, to enjoy the harbor, waterfront, and islands, all while doing the work of protecting communities and people from the impacts of climate change.’’

 “Over the decade ahead and beyond, we want to help lead the way on creating a Climate Ready Plan for the Harbor Islands, beautiful and treasured places to visit that are also our city and region’s first line of defense against rising seas,’’ Abbott said.
-“We’ll continue playing a lead role in creating a transformed Moakley Park that’s an open-space and recreational asset for the whole city, as well as nature-based protection from coastal flooding.
-We’ll keep advocating for more, and clean-energy-powered, water transportation linking destinations up and down Boston Harbor and neighboring cities.
+“We’ll continue playing a supportive role in the revitalization of Moakley Park for improved recreation and flood protection for the residents of South Boston and beyond.
+We will also keep advocating for more, and clean-energy-powered, water transportation linking destinations up and down Boston Harbor and neighboring cities.
 We’ve got big and exciting work ahead.”

 ###